 Skip to main content

-The timeline can be navigated with the “Scroll Left” and “Scroll Right” buttons or by dragging the pointer to a date on the timeline waveform (located at the bottom of the screen on the desktop version and on the left of the screen on mobile).
-To filter by a particular topic and see a smaller section of the data, make a selection on the dropdown “Filters” menu or click “Search” to do a keyword search.
-Hover over the abbreviated filter tags in the blue boxes to see the complete name of the filter, or click a filter to display all the data with this tag.
-If you want to take a deeper dive into a specific topic by viewing a narrative essay page and a curated timeline, click on “Stories.”
+The timeline can be navigated by dragging the pointer on the timeline bar, located at the bottom of the screen on the desktop version and on the left of the screen on mobile.
+To filter by a specific topic, make a selection on the dropdown “Filters” menu or click “Search” to do a keyword search.
+To learn more, click “Read More” below.

 Read More

-"New" mode of psychotherapy developed to "treat" homosexuality.
+New mode of psychotherapy developed to "treat" homosexuality.

 Date: 1930s